sadabnepal/supertest-ts-mocha-api-test/README.md

 docker build -t node-api-image . [ you can given any name of your choice ] docker run node-api-image:latest [ to run test inside docker ]
 ```

+Run in Github Actions
+> Currently test is setup to execute in github action on push event.
+You need to [create github secrete]((https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository)) for `GO_RES_USER_TOKEN` with value generated in `Setup user token` step.

 #### Features:
     - Supertest library